At a Glance - I Like Abstract Stuff; Why Should I Care?

 Wait, we thought you just said you liked...oh my.
 So fickle.

-That's okay, there is also plenty of abstract to go around if that is the sort of thing you are into.
+That's okay, there's also plenty of abstract to go around if that's the sort of thing you're into.

 When we talked about the language of math, we were talking in particular about the language of algebra.
-Each different area of mathematics has its own dialect with its own symbols, and there are many different areas of mathematics.
-See the Math Atlas for descriptions of these areas.
+Each different area of mathematics has its own dialect with its own symbols, and there are tons of different areas of mathematics.

-Most of the geometric formulas we have given you were understandable...that is, we were able to explain where the formulas came from.
-The exceptions were the formulas for circumference and area of a circle.
-These are quite hard to explain, because they involve π, which people have been trying to understand for millennia.
-If you have ever got a spare millennium, drop us a line and we will tell you all about it.
+Most of the geometric formulas we've shown you were understandable...that is, we were able to explain where the formulas came from.
+The exceptions were the formulas for the circumference and area of a circle.
+These are reeeeal hard to explain because they involve π, which people have been trying to understand for millennia.
+If you ever have a spare millennium, drop us a line and we'll tell you all about it.

-Seriously though, you will be able to understand the formula for the circumference of a circle when we get to geometry.
-By the time we get to calculus, you will be able to figure out the formula for the area of a circle.
-Sure, mathematicians have already done that, but knowing that someone has already climbed a mountain won't stop you from reaching the top, is it?
-If you are not the adventurous type, please don't answer that.
+Seriously though, you'll be able to understand the formula for the circumference of a circle when we get to geometry.
+By the time we get to calculus, you'll be able to pick apart the formula for the area of a circle.
+Sure, mathematicians have already done that, but knowing that someone has already climbed a mountain won't stop you from reaching the top, will it?
+If you're not the adventurous type, please don't answer that.

-So far we have only looked at geometric formulas for two-dimensional shapes.
+So far we've only looked at geometric formulas for two-dimensional shapes.
 As the dimensions become higher, objects become harder to visualize.
-Three dimensions aren't too bad—a rectangular box is an example of a three - dimensional object—but what about 4 dimensions?
-15?
+Three dimensions aren't too bad—a rectangular box is an example of a 3D object—but what about 4 dimensions?
+Fifteen?
 Could you have an object with infinitely many dimensions?
 Even if you did, where in the world would you store it?